 - DOING RESEARCH AND FIELDWORK IN INTERNATIONAL COOPERATION (CPS0372)

-The overall purpose of this course is to prepare students for designing, managing and carrying out qualitative research projects in the Global South.
-In so doing the course aims at providing the skills and research competences required to operate in the context of international development, theme which is central to the Master's degree in Area and Global Studies for International Cooperation.
+The overall purpose of this course is to prepare students for designing, managing, and carrying out qualitative research projects in the Global South.
+In so doing the course aims at providing the skills and research competencies required to operate in the context of international development, a theme which is central to the Master's degree in Area and Global Studies for International Cooperation.

 Risultati dell'apprendimento attesi

 By the end of the course, students are expected to be able to:

 1) Understand and use a range of qualitative fieldwork methods

 2) Develop a research project - identify a research topic, problem, context, and ground it through literature review, and define focused research questions